Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Experiments

 \subsection{Datasets and metrics}

-To verify our proposed \methodname{}, we conduct our ablation studies and comparison experiments with other methods on the large-scale autonomous driving dataset, Waymo Open Dataset (WOD)~\cite{sun2020scalability}.
+\paragraph{Waymo open dataset (WOD).} To verify our proposed \methodname{}, we conduct our ablation studies and comparison experiments with other methods on the large-scale autonomous driving dataset, Waymo Open Dataset (WOD)~\citep{sun2020scalability}.
 WOD is the mainstream 3D object detection benchmark, containing 1150 video sequences, 798 for training, 202 for validation, and 150 for testing.
 Only objects within 75m that can be scanned by LiDAR have 3D labels.
 To keep the same experiment settings as other methods, we mainly report the results on WOD v1.2.
-The evaluation metrics for camera-based 3D object detection are 3D AP and LET-3D AP~\cite{hung2022let}.
+The evaluation metrics for camera-based 3D object detection are 3D AP and LET-3D AP~\citep{hung2022let}.
 3D AP is a common metric for both camera and LiDAR-based 3D object detection.
 LET-3D AP is specifically designed for camera-only 3D object detection.
 Because the camera-based 3D object detector has a natural weakness in depth estimation, LET-3D AP is much looser for longitudinal localization and uses Longitudinal Error Tolerant IoU (LET-IoU) instead of the original IoU as the criterion.
 Following the existing camera-based 3D object detection methods, we mainly report the results of the VEHICLE class on the FRONT camera.
 For 3D AP and 3D APH, we choose a loose IoU threshold of 0.05 and a common one of 0.5, called AP$_\text{5}$ and AP$_\text{50}$.
-For LET-3D metrics, we report the results under the official IoU threshold of 0.5.
-The official MOT evaluation metrics are CLEAR MOT metrics~\cite{bernardin2008evaluating}.
-MOTA is the main metric to evaluate the number of false positives, false negatives, and mismatches.
-The number of mismatches is the most important to evaluate the data association performance.
+For LET-3D metrics, we report the results under the official IoU threshold of 0.5. \paragraph{KITTI dataset.} KITTI object detection benchmark consists of 7481 images for training and 7518 images for testing.
+Unlike WOD, it is not organized as long video sequences.
+The main evaluation metric is 3D AP on three difficulty levels, easy, moderate, and hard.
+Besides the object detection benchmark, KITTI also provides the raw dataset without 3D object labels.
+We train \methodname{} on KITTI raw dataset.